For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 China/HK

-China stocks declined as evidence of persistent deflation and worries about potential U.S. tariffs under incoming U.S. President Trump hurt investor confidence.
-The Shanghai Composite Index(SSE) fell 3.52%, while the blue chip CSI 300 gave up 3.29%.
-In Hong Kong, the benchmark Hang Seng Index plunged 6.28%.
+China stocks retreated as disappointing data raised concerns about the economy.
+The Shanghai Composite Index(SSE) fell 0.7%, while the blue chip CSI 300 lost 0.14%.
+In Hong Kong, the benchmark Hang Seng Index declined 1.25%.
 (Refer to the above weekly performance table).

 Key highlights for the week and outlook for China/HK: